When it comes to storing survival food, things can get cluttered fast.

 How To Track Canned Food Expiration Dates

-Honestly, there isn’t much in the way of maintenance when it comes can storage racks.
+There isn’t much in the way of maintenance regarding racks.

 What is helpful, though, is to keep a log of what you have, what you need, and when your food will go bad.